 Oxidative stress is a condition that arises when the balance between free radicals (reactive oxygen species, or ROS) and antioxidants in the body is disturbed.
 In the brain, which is highly sensitive to oxidative damage due to its high oxygen consumption and lipid-rich environment, oxidative stress can have particularly severe consequences.

-Over time, it leads to neurodegenerative diseases, mental health disorders, and cognitive impairment.
+Over time, oxidative stress may contribute to the development and progression of neurodegenerative diseases, mental health disorders, and cognitive impairment, alongside other genetic and environmental factors.
 Identifying the symptoms of oxidative stress in the brain is essential for early intervention and preventing long-term damage.

 Read on to discover the symptoms of oxidative stress in the brain.